wpwoodjr/MandelRust/mb-kubernetes/README.md

 ```

 ### Running the application
-Once the application is deployed, browse to https://<host>/MB.html, where <host> is the deployment host as defined in mandelbrot.yaml.
+Once the application is deployed, browse to https://hostname/MB.html, where hostname is the deployment host as defined in mandelbrot.yaml.